m-rosinsky/WebWasp/docs/source/index.rst

       11/09/2023   11:30:05
   Status code:
       200 (OK)
+  Encoding:
+      utf-8

-  Re-run 'response show' with '-t' option to show response text
+  Re-run 'response show text' to show response text

 This gives us a quick summary about the response we just received.

-If we want to see the actual source code of the response, we can use the ``-t`` or ``--text`` option:
+If we want to see the actual source code of the response, we can use the ``text`` subcommand:

 .. code-block::